talitore/lh3/docs/_reference/architecture.md

   - `Input`: For text-based user input.
   - `MapEmbed`: For embedding interactive maps.
   - `PhotoGallery`: For displaying collections of images.
+  - `AddressAutocomplete`: For address input with autocomplete functionality using Mapbox Geocoding API.
+  - `MapPicker`: For interactive map-based location selection with draggable markers.
+  - `Combobox`: For searchable dropdown selections.
+  - `Command`: For command palette functionality.
+  - `Popover`: For floating content containers.
+  - `Dialog`: For modal dialogs and overlays.
     These components are located in `src/components/ui/`.
 - **Development Workflow**:
   - New UI components are developed and tested in isolation within the `src/app/(demo)/components/` sandbox environment.
 Each component has a dedicated page demonstrating its props and states.